Continuation War: Air raids and the Leningrad–Novgorod Offensive

-Adolf Ehrnrooth inspecting troops only a few days before Soviet mass offensive in the summer of 1944.
+Adolf Ehrnrooth inspecting troops only a few days before the Soviet mass offensive in the summer of 1944.

 Finland began to seek an exit from the war after the German defeat at the Battle of Stalingrad in February 1943.
 Finnish Prime Minister Edwin Linkomies formed a new cabinet in March 1943 with peace as the top priority.
 Similarly, the Finns were distressed by the Allied invasion of Sicily in July and the German defeat in the Battle of Kursk in August.
 Negotiations were conducted intermittently in 1943 and 1944 between Finland, the Western Allies and the Soviets, but no agreement was reached.
 Stalin decided to force Finland to surrender with a bombing campaign on Helsinki.
 Starting in February 1944, it included three major air attacks totaling over 6,000 sorties.
 Finnish anti-aircraft defence repelled the raids, and only 5% of the dropped bombs hit their planned targets.
 In Helsinki, decoy searchlights and fires were placed outside the city to deceive Soviet bombers into dropping their payloads on unpopulated areas.
 Major air attacks also hit Oulu and Kotka, but pre-emptive radio intelligence and effective defence kept the number of casualties low.

 The Soviet Leningrad–Novgorod Offensive finally lifted the siege of Leningrad on 27 January 1944.
 The Army Group North was pushed to Ida-Viru County on the Estonian border.
 Stiff German and Estonian defence in Narva from February to August prevented the use of occupied Estonia as a favourable base for Soviet amphibious and air assaults against Helsinki and other Finnish coastal cities in support of a land offensive.
 Field Marshal Mannerheim had reminded the German command on numerous occasions that if the German troops withdrew from Estonia, Finland would be forced to make peace, even on extremely unfavourable terms.
 Finland abandoned peace negotiations in April 1944 because of the unfavourable terms the USSR demanded.